Tom-Zu/CS130A-research-topK/README.md

 Put all data in a .txt file, one data per row.

+Data format does not matter, they are all processed as strings.

 File name fname and number K are passed as command-line argument.

 In terminal: